 You see, the special people have a dream.
 A goal they know is almost impossible to achieve as so very few ever do.
 They accept it, plan for it and actually put the plan into motion to achieve their end goal.
 Every day of their lives.
 No exceptions, no excuses.
 They put their bodies, families and careers through hell for that 15 minutes of standing on a podium, hearing their national anthem and knowing at least for that little bit of time, they are the very best at what they do and that is all they need.

 Almost every entertainer I have met isn’t like this.
 They whine and complain how no one takes them serious.
-They say things like “if only I could get someone to….”
+They say things like “if only I could get some to….”
 In other words, they want other people to do the real work.
 The booking, the planing, the social media, the PR…. everything and pay them almost nothing for it.
 Heck most don’t even know what they average pay is anymore, they still think it’s 1985.
 This is the most infuriating thing about the entertainment business.

 You see for years the entertainers complained about other people making all the money, but the reality is, they were doing all the hard work.
 They did the work no one else wanted to do and usually fronted all the money.
 Now we live in a different dynamic.
 The money isn’t there any more.
 The entertainers got what they wanted, control of their careers.
 But that comes with actually having to adapt and learning how to run a business.
 Doing the things they bitched about having to pay so much money to have other people do.
 Just like any other business.
 You have to pay people to work for you and you pay a much higher price for experts in their field.
 Entertainers haven’t adapted to this new dynamic yet.
 They still think that people will work extremely hard for no or very little money which I am afraid isn’t going to happen.